Tincho3604/Quizz-app/README.md

 Quizz-app is a web application that allows the player to test their knowledge in a difficult challenge that consists of testing their criteria and intelligence to solve the questions in a certain time.

 ## Instructions
-The application will consist of a form with 5 questions.
-With 5 possible answers.
-Each answered question is worth 2 points, the maximum is 10 points.
-The questions have a minimum value of 1 point, if the user in an entry wishes to write the answer.
-Earn 2 points, if you want to ask for options the after will be worth 1 point, if you make a mistake in either of the two formats it will be worth 0.
+The application consists of a questionnaire with 5 questions, from which the user can choose a free subject.
+Each question has two game modes, the "Multiple Choise" mode and the "Direct Answer" mode.
+If the user decides to answer using the first mode, he will earn 2 points.
+If he chooses the second, he will earn 5 points.
+Failure to hit either of the two modes will earn him 0 points.
+The maximum is 25 points.

 The themes to choose from are: